Voltra/cpp-as-is/README.md

 ## About cmake_template

-This is a C++ Best Practices GitHub template for getting up and running with C++ quickly.
+This project is based on the [C++ Best Practices GitHub template](https://github.com/cpp-best-practices/cmake_template).

 By default (collectively known as `ENABLE_DEVELOPER_MODE`)